apache/pulsar/site/docs/1.18/concerns/RetentionExpiry.md

 *Backlogs* are sets of unacknowledged messages for a topic that have been stored by {% popover bookies %}.
 Pulsar stores all unacknowledged messages in backlogs until they are processed and acknowledged.

-You can control the allowable size of backlogs---at the {% popover namespace %} level---using *backlog quotas*.
+You can control the allowable size of backlogs, at the {% popover namespace %} level, using *backlog quotas*.
 Setting a backlog quota involves setting:

 * an allowable *size threshold* for each topic in the namespace
 * a *retention policy* that determines which action the {% popover broker %} takes if the threshold is exceeded.